miha-isak/MTMM-THz-python/readme.md

    - One for the reference measurement
    - One for the sample measurement
 These files should contain the time-dependent experimental data and must also be placed in the Data folder.

-**Code transferred from MATLAB to Python by Mykhailo Isak and Mykola Voloshyn.**